 Supported platforms: Android (Google Daydream/Google Cardboard), iOS

 Best VR Games

 In case you’re more interested in an interactive experience, however, you should definitely check out the following VR apps and games.
-These 3D VR apps and games provide an interactive experience like no other, with some even giving you the opportunity to play with friends even when you have a single VR headset between you.
-We have included the best VR apps and games here and I’m sure you’ll find something great that will help you make good use of your VR headset.
+These 3D apps and games provide an interactive experience like no other, with some even giving you the opportunity to play with friends even when you have a single VR headset between you.
+We have included the best apps and games that offer an immersive experience here and I’m sure you’ll find something great that will help you make good use of your VR headset.

 1. Mekorama VR

 Mekorama is a fairly popular puzzle game and has featured on many of our best Android games lists, so when I found out that there was a VR version as well, I didn’t think twice before getting it on my phone.
 For those who haven’t played Mekorama before, it’s a three dimensional puzzle game in which you have to control a cute robot and take him from point A to point B, overcoming tricky obstacles all along the way.
 The VR version of Mekorama really does justice to the 3D puzzle as it allows you to view the diorama from any angle in full virtual reality.
 It looks really beautiful, and controlling the robot in VR is just a really fun experience, but unfortunately there’s no multiplayer angle to the game.
 If puzzle games are your jam, Mekorama VR is definitely one of the best VR apps you’ll find right now.
 However, the game is only available for Google’s Daydream platform, so unless you have a Daydream ready phone, and a Daydream headset, you’ll not be able to play it.